neuroinformatics-unit/NeuroBlueprint/docs/source/metadata.md

 the [Allen Institute for Neural Dynamics](https://github.com/AllenNeuralDynamics/aind-data-schema), each differing in its structure and the datatypes they cover.

-However, a complete metadata schema can be overwhelming and difficult to implement.
+A complete metadata schema can be overwhelming and difficult to implement.
 Here, we provide a simple schema that you can use to get started with adding metadata to your **NeuroBlueprint** project.
-You are free to add metadata fields if you wish, but at the
+You are free to add metadata fields as you wish, but at the
-[end of this guide](metadata-keys) we recommend fields that can go in each section.
+[end of this guide](metadata-keys) we recommend fields to go into metadata files.

 Please get in touch by raising a
 [GitHub Issue](https://github.com/neuroinformatics-unit/NeuroBlueprint/issues)